CasEsselink/portfolio/learningOutcomes.md

 An agile software development method helps to keep track of the project.
 It makes it clear what has been done and what still needs to be done.
 In a group it also helps knowing who is doing what.
 This makes it so that you always know, who is responseble for a certain part of the project.
 This is convenient to check that everyone is doing their job, but also to know who you need to ask if you don't understand a part of the project.
 Because of the sprints the feedback loop with the product owners is shorter and this makes for a highter quality product.

 ### 2. Jira board
 In our group project we use jira to manage out project.
-In jira we keep track of our userstories and we log our time spent.
-Every sprint we choose the userstories and predict the time needed for them using story point poker.
+At the start of our project we wrote userstories, based on the requirements from the project owners.
+We put there userstories on our backlog.
+On the beginning of every sprint we choose which userstories to implement that sprint.
+To help us to choose the right userstories we use storypoints.
+When we agree on the storypoint and the userstories we want to implement, we start the sprint.
+Then we divide the userstories between us.
+The userstories themselve we divide in to issues.
+We start working on the issues and log time spent on these issues.
+After all isseus are done a userstory is done.
 ![image](https://user-images.githubusercontent.com/49039524/165054590-5130bf44-fabf-4e46-b0d3-973da6ba87f2.png)

 ### 3. Standup and standdown